miro-ka/mosquito/README.md

 Mosquito is a crypto currency trading bot written in Python, with main focus on modularity, so it is straight forward to plug-in new exchange.

-The idea to build a new bot came because of I was missing following easy-access features in all of available bots available at the time mid 2017:
+The idea to build a new bot came because of missing following easy-access features in all of available open-source bots:
  * **Multi-currency bot** - Be able to monitor and exchange several currencies in one strategy (no need to run 5 same strategies for 5 different currencies).
- * **Easy AI plug** - Possibility to easily plug any of the existing AI/ML libraries (for ex. scikit or keras)
+ * **Easy AI plug & play** - Possibility to easily plug any of the existing AI/ML libraries (for ex. scikit or keras)

 > **Please be AWARE that Mosquito is still in beta and under heavy development.
 Please use it in Live trading VERY carefully.**